What Is The Health Care Spending Account?

 Are my domestic partner’s health care expenses eligible for reimbursement from my HCSA?

-According to the IRS, health care expenses for a domestic partner cannot be reimbursed through the HCSA unless the domestic partner qualifies as a dependent under the Internal Revenue Code.
+According to the IRS, health care expenses for a domestic partner can be reimbursed through the HCSA if the domestic partner qualifies as a dependent under the Internal Revenue Code.

-Are expenses that are reimbursed by the HCSA eligible to be deducted on my tax return as a medical expense?
+Can expenses that are reimbursed by the HCSA be deducted on my tax return as a medical expense?

 No, because you have already received reimbursement with tax-free dollars.
 Only expenses that are not reimbursed through an insurance plan, some other source, or the HCSA may be deducted on your income tax return.